Structure of the Male Reproductive System

 The scrotum, testes (testicles), vas deferens, seminal vesicles, and prostate comprise the rest of the reproductive system.

 The penis consists of the root (which is attached to the lower abdominal structures and pelvic bones), the visible part of the shaft, and the glans penis (the cone-shaped end).
 The opening of the urethra (the channel that transports semen and urine) is located at the tip of the glans penis.
 The base of the glans penis is called the corona.
 In uncircumcised males, the foreskin (prepuce) extends from the corona to cover the glans penis.

-The penis includes of three cylindrical spaces (sinuses) of erectile tissue.
-The two larger ones, the corpora cavernosa, occur side-by-side.
+The penis includes three cylindrical spaces (blood-filled sinuses) of erectile tissue.
+The two larger ones, the corpora cavernosa, lie side-by-side.
 The third sinus, the corpus spongiosum, surrounds most of the urethra.
 When these spaces fill with blood, the penis becomes large and rigid (erect).

-The epididymis is a collection of coiled microscopic tubes that together are almost 20 feet (6 meters) long.
+The epididymis consists of a single coiled microscopic tube that measures almost 20 feet (6 meters) in length.
 The epididymis collects sperm from the testis and provides the environment for sperm to mature and acquire the ability to move through the female reproductive system and fertilize an ovum.
 One epididymis lies against each testis.

 The vas deferens is a firm tube (the size of a strand of spaghetti) that transports sperm from the epididymis.
 One such duct travels from each epididymis to the back of the prostate and joins with one of the two seminal vesicles.
 In the scrotum, other structures, such as muscle fibers, blood vessels, and nerves, also travel along with each vas deferens and together form an intertwined structure, the spermatic cord.